top of page

 Author: Julie Brams

-Primary themes: Forest therapy, ecopsychology, nature connection, environmental identity
+Primary Themes: Forest therapy, ecopsychology, nature connection, environmental identity

-Best for: Readers interested in forest bathing, ecotherapy and nature-based healing practices
+Best For: Readers interested in forest bathing, ecotherapy, and nature-based healing practices

-Core idea: Humans are not separate from nature—our minds and identities are embedded within the living systems of Earth.
+Core Idea: Humans are not separate from nature—our minds and identities are embedded within the living systems of Earth.

-I began reading The Nature Embedded Mind on the plane ride home from Costa Rica, where I had just completed my four-day training immersion with the Association of Nature and Forest Therapy (ANFT).
-The immersion is a core part of the certification process for forest therapy guides.
+I began reading "The Nature Embedded Mind" on the plane ride home from Costa Rica.
+I had just completed my four-day training immersion with the Association of Nature and Forest Therapy (ANFT).
+This immersion is a core part of the certification process for forest therapy guides.

-Brams writes candidly about vulnerability, uncertainty and moments of self-doubt during guide training.
+Brams writes candidly about vulnerability, uncertainty, and moments of self-doubt during guide training.
 Her honesty echoed many of the thoughts and emotions I experienced during my own training, creating an immediate sense of kinship.

 As someone who has completed the same certification journey—and who has spent years in psychotherapy navigating depression and anxiety—I recognized something deeply familiar in her reflections.

-That vulnerability is part of what makes The Nature Embedded Mind such a compelling book.
+That vulnerability is part of what makes "The Nature Embedded Mind" such a compelling book.
 Rather than presenting ecopsychology as abstract theory, Brams explores it through lived experience.

-What is the “nature embedded mind”?
+What is the “Nature Embedded Mind”?

-At the heart of The Nature Embedded Mind is a simple but profound idea: modern Western culture has taught us that humans are separate from nature.
+At the heart of "The Nature Embedded Mind" is a simple but profound idea: modern Western culture has taught us that humans are separate from nature.

+Brams proposes a different perspective—that our minds are not separate from nature but embedded within it.
 She describes this expanded understanding of identity through the concept of the Earthbody.
 Just as organs function as part of a larger human body, humans themselves function as part of a larger planetary body:

 “…humans are to the Earthbody as kidneys are to the human body.
 Our kidneys are an organ with a particular purpose for our whole human body, but it doesn't exist or function without the whole body… Similarly, humans are a species with a particular purpose for our Earthbody…”